oliviawestmacottssw/SSW.Rules.Content/rules/do-you-help-users-by-selecting-a-default-field/rule.md

 ---

- ​Help your users by setting the default field when your MVC WebSite loads.​​ By selecting a default field for your users when a page loads you can improve the usability of your web site by reducing the amount of steps needed to perform a task.
+Help your users by setting the default field when your MVC WebSite loads.
+By selecting a default field for your users when a page loads you can improve the usability of your web site by reducing the amount of steps needed to perform a task.